Ehlers-Danlos Syndrome: Does massage and physical therapy help?

 “Just because a patient has EDS doesn’t mean they are globally hypermobile,” Haddow said.
 “It is prudent that all therapists obtain a thorough health history including the global presentation and the day-to-day signs and symptoms of EDS.”

-Makher emphasized the need for patient education through careful word and intervention choices.
-He worries that creating patient dependence on massage or manual therapy can have detrimental long-term effects.
+Makher said the need for patient education through careful word and intervention choices.
+He said that creating patient dependence on massage or manual therapy can have detrimental long-term effects.

 “I had a [massage therapist] who would insist that I needed techniques that I abhor because they would help with ‘alignment’ or ‘scar tissue and adhesions,’” he said.
 “It made for some of the most unpleasant massage treatments I have ever experienced.”